DRG-Modding/docs/README.md

 A collection of Deep Rock Galactic modding documentation and guides.

-View the docs and guides at <https://jieyouxu.github.io/drg-modding-docs/>.
+View the handbook at <https://jieyouxu.github.io/drg-modding-docs/>.